nodeplusplus/cv/README.md

+# Tuan Nguyen

-I am a web developer who is focusing on backend development.
+> I am a web developer who is focusing on backend development.
 Always hungry to keep learning.

 ## Personal information